Home to farm gate experiences and stunning scenery, the gorgeous countryside region of Chittering is abuzz with activity and fun.

 Things to Do in Chittering

 The Orchard Perth is a premium events and experiences venue with so many holistic opportunities to experience the back-to-nature joy of rural life.
 As well as being renowned for their seasonal fruit picking experiences, they also offer tractor tours of the Orchard, idyllic private gourmet picnics on beautifully styled decks, and the on-site Golden Grove cafe dishing up delish coffees and light meals with in-season citrus fruit and local artisan goods available for purchase.
 There’s also a fabulous nature playground to keep the kids having fun, and a chance to get up close and personal with cuddly farm animals who you can pet and feed.
-Great fun for the whole family, especially during the school holidays - check out our school holidays at The Orchard event page for more info.

 Over at Little Eeden Farm Honey & Apiary, you're bound to make sweet memories: set on 100 beautiful rural acres, this apiary is a perfect place to sit among beautiful gardens with a variety of inquisitive birds as your guests as you taste the wonderful varieties of unprocessed natural honey on offer; they’ve infused bush honey with a variety of all natural ingredients resulting in some very delicious mixes.
 Over at the Hive Cafe, come and say hello to resident cook Mark who prepares all fresh homemade meals and cakes with delicious coffee and smoothies - yum!